Israel: At least seven killed in Tel Aviv shooting

 Israeli police said the attack happened at 7pm local time (4pm GMT) at the Ehrlich light rail station on Jerusalem Boulevard in Jaffa, southern Tel Aviv, where the man armed with a gun opened fire.

 Police said the two men who carried out the attack were subsequently shot dead by a civilian armed with a gun and a security guard.
-The identities of the men have not been confirmed.
+On Wednesday the armed wing of Hamas, the Qassam Brigades, claimed responsibility for the attack in a statement from the group.

 Police said the attackers were residents of the West Bank, the AFP news agency reported.